-The Value of Processes in Bouncing Back from Crisis
+Processes for Bouncing Back from Crisis

 Navigating Through Turbulence with Structure and Consistency